abhinandanchaudhury/conviva/README.md

 5. Code Documentation.
 6. Unit testing with jest.
 7. e2e testing with Cypress.io.(it takes quite a bit time though :) ).
+8. Pagination.
+9. Typography, font, specifications according to style guide.
+10. Analytics of each customer dimentions, like grouping of age group, geo radius etc.